fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 1. Attempt to convert it using [tensorflowjs_converter](https://github.com/tensorflow/tfjs-converter).

-If conversion works, resume the usual training process to achieve high accuracy (or F1 score, or other applicable metric).
-The goal up to this point is just to check if there are no errors in the conversion, beffore committing to long training times, just to realize the model cannot be converted.
+If conversion works, resume the usual training process to achieve high accuracy (or F1 score, or other applicable metrics).
+The goal up to this point is just to check if there are no errors in the conversion, before committing to long training times, just to realize the model cannot be converted.

 Once the model is trained, we can quantize it.
 The goal in this step is to